iterative/dvc.org/content/blog/2021-07-27-july-21-dvc-community-gems.md

 date: 2021-07-27
 description: |
   A roundup of technical Q&A's from the DVC community.
-  This month: DVC pipeline configs, working with remotes, file handling and more.
+  This month: self-hosted runners, DVC commits, troubleshooting remotes, and more.
 descriptionLong: |
   A roundup of technical Q&A's from the DVC community.
-  This month: DVC pipeline configs, working with remotes, file handling and more.
+  This month: self-hosted runners, DVC commits, troubleshooting remotes, and more.
 picture: 2021-07-27/gems-cover.png
 author: milecia_mcgregor
 commentsUrl: https://discuss.dvc.org/t/july-21-community-gems/779
 tags:
   - Community
-  - Plots
+  - Runners
-  - Pipelines
+  - Remotes
   - CML
-  - Git
+  - DVC
   - Gems
 ---